 It’s common your emotional and psychological factors can play a role in painful intercourse.

 - Anxiety, fear, and depression can inhibit sexual arousal and contribute to vaginal dryness or vaginismus

 - Stress can be a big factor in triggering a tightening of the pelvic floor muscles, resulting in pain

 - Many women have paralyzing emotional feelings surrounding sex, such as guilt, shame, embarrassment, or fear.
 Stress and anxiety can ruin “in the moment” with your partner, which might affect your body’s ability to respond to sex.

 A history of sexual abuse or sexual violence may contribute to painful sex.

 Your partner’s sexual issues

-Sometimes a partner’s problems can affect your desire to have sex, your sexual response, and your enjoyment of sex.
-One common problem is a partner’s delayed orgasm, which causes sex to last so long that it becomes painful for you.
+Sometimes a partner’s problems can affect your desire to have sex, your sexual desire, and your enjoyment of sex.
+One common problem is a partner’s delayed orgasm.
+The prolonged sexual activity for some may result in bruised genital areas.